Samsung/tizen-docs/docs/application/vscode-ext/index.md

 - Intel&reg; Hardware Acceleration Execution Manager (Intel&reg; HAXM) speeds up the Tizen emulation on Intel-VT-enabled systems.
 For more information, see [Hardware Accelerated Execution Manager](../tizen-studio/setup/hardware-accelerated-execution-manager.md).

+> [!NOTE]
+> This option will not applicable and work on AMD processors.

 - Make sure **Hyper-V** is disabled (in Windows 10 or higher):
   1. Input **Control Panel** on the **Search** box in Windows 10.